Raoul Silva

-Raoul Silva (also known as Tiago Rodrigues) is a fictional character and the main antagonist in the 2012 James Bond film Skyfall.
+Raoul Silva (born Tiago Rodrigues) is a fictional character and the main antagonist in the 2012 James Bond film Skyfall.
 He is portrayed by Javier Bardem.
 A former MI6 agent, he turns to cyberterrorism and begins targeting the agency he used to work for as part of a plan to discredit and kill M (Judi Dench), against whom he holds a homicidal grudge.

 Backstory

-Skyfall establishes that Raoul Silva's real name is Tiago Rodrigues, and that he once specialized in cyberterrorism at Station H, the MI6 station based in British Hong Kong, before Hong Kong was returned to China in 1997.
+Skyfall establishes that Raoul Silva's real name is Tiago Rodrigues, a Portuguese national, and that he once specialized in cyberterrorism at Station H, the MI6 station based in British Hong Kong, before Hong Kong was returned to China in 1997.
 When Rodrigues ignored orders and hacked into the Chinese government's top secret files, the head of Station H, M (Judi Dench), allowed the Chinese to take him prisoner in exchange for the return of six captured agents and a peaceful handover.
 He was tortured for five months until he attempted suicide by biting into a cyanide capsule hidden in a fake tooth.
 He survived, but was left disfigured with a misshapen jaw, broken teeth and a sunken left eye socket.
 He wears a dental prosthetic to hide his disfigurements.
 He escaped from Chinese custody and reinvented himself as Raoul Silva, a cyberterrorist for hire, and began forming a plan to get revenge against M.